-1 170, respectively.
-The averaged relative bias and 55% of the monthly relative biases between 2 the FTH from Meteosat and the FTH from ARSA are smaller than the Global Climate Observing System (GCOS) requirement for the FTH (5%, verify GCOS-154).
-The relative 3 bias between the FTH from Meteosat and the FTH from ARSA exhibits strong temporal 4 5 fluctuations as well as a standard deviation of 4.5%.
-N strongly fluctuates in time and neither 6 small nor large values of N systematically coincide with maxima or minima in relative bias.
-7 No correlation is found (R = -0.01) between N and the relative bias (see Eq.
-(A3) for a 8 definition of the Pearson's correlation coefficient R).
-Besides several local maxima and 9 minima in the time series of the relative bias between the FTH from Meteosat and the FTH 10 from ARSA the following features are noteworthy:
+observations (N) are shown in Fig. 6.
+Over the period July 1983 to December 2009, the averaged relative bias, the averaged relative RMSD and the averaged N are -3.2, 16.8 and 170%, respectively.
+The averaged relative bias and 55% of the monthly relative biases between the FTH from Meteosat and the FTH from ARSA are smaller than the Global Climate Observing System (GCOS) requirement for the FTH (5%, as in GCOS-154).
+The relative bias between the FTH from Meteosat and the FTH from ARSA exhibits strong temporal fluctuations as well as a standard deviation of 4.5%.
+N strongly fluctuates in time, and neither small nor large values of N systematically coincide with maxima or minima in relative bias.
+No correlation is found (R = -0.01) between N and the relative bias (see Eq.
+(A3) for a definition of the Pearson correlation coefficient, R).
+Besides several local maxima and minima in the time series of the relative bias between the FTH from Meteosat and the FTH from ARSA, the following features are noteworthy:

-Increase in relative bias between the summers 1988 and 1990,

-• Maximum in relative bias in January 1996, with spurious biases in 1996.
+- an increase in relative bias between the summers 1988 and 1990; - a maximum in relative bias in January 1996, with spurious biases in 1996.

-13 These features most likely originate from changes in calibration procedures or 14 instrumentation as discussed in Sect.
-3. The main difference between the comparisons 15 performed in the FTH space and in the BT space is that the features mentioned above appear 16 to be enhanced in the relative bias of FTH due to the exponential relation between CSR and 17 FTH and due to the normalization.
+These features most likely originate from changes in calibration procedures or instrumentation as discussed in Sect.
+3. The main difference between the comparisons performed in the FTH space and in the BT space is that the features mentioned above appear to be enhanced in the relative bias of FTH due to the exponential relation between CSR and FTH and due to the normalization.
 Sharp summer minima in the relative bias with values down to almost -15% are often featured.
-These minima are less obvious before 2001 and they 18 19 are most likely caused by the increased uncertainty in the FTH retrieval when the troposphere 20 is very dry.
+These minima are less obvious before 2001, and they are most likely caused by the increased uncertainty in the FTH retrieval when the troposphere is very dry.
 The relative RMSD between the FTH from Meteosat and the FTH from ARSA exhibits weaker variations than the relative bias and a slight decrease between 1988 and 2006.
-21 22 More than 66% of the monthly relative RMSD values are within 16-19%, which is the 23 estimated uncertainty of the FTH product.
+More than 66% of the monthly relative RMSD values are within 16-19%, which is the estimated uncertainty of the FTH product.

-The features mentioned above are also highlighted on the time series of the absolute bias and 24 25 RMSD (Figure 6, third panel) but they appear to be damped.
+The features mentioned above are also highlighted on the time series of the absolute bias and RMSD (Fig. 6, third panel), but they appear to be damped.
 The most obvious difference is the lack of decrease in RMSD.
-The averaged bias and RMSD are stable and small over the 26 27 period 1983-2009 (-1.2 %RH and 5.0 %RH, respectively).
-The normalization step with 28 respect to the FTH likely causes the decrease in relative RMSD, which is an indication for a 29 general increase in FTH.
+The averaged bias and RMSD are stable and small over the period 1983-2009 (-1.2 % RH and 5.0 % RH, respectively).
+The normalization step with respect to the FTH likely causes the decrease in relative RMSD, which is an indication of a general increase in FTH.
 Note that the normalization is done with respect to the FTH from ARSA.
-Finally, the annual cycle of the absolute bias between the FTH from Meteosat and the 30 31 FTH from ARSA is less pronounced than the one of the relative bias because the normalization has an amplifying effect (e.g. the months of July and August exhibit the 32

-1 strongest minima and are characterized by larger dry regions than during the other months of
+Finally, the annual cycle of the absolute bias between the FTH from Meteosat and the FTH from ARSA is less pronounced than the one of the relative bias because the normalization has an amplifying effect (e.g., the months of July and August exhibit the strongest minima and are characterized by larger dry regions than during the other months of the year).

-2 the year).

-Scatter plots and histograms of the difference between the FTH from Meteosat and the FTH from ARSA have been performed (not shown).
+Scatterplots and histograms of the difference between the FTH from Meteosat and the FTH from ARSA have been performed (not shown).
 A small bias between both FTH data records is noteworthy, with larger ARSA-based FTH values than Meteosat-based FTH values.
-The histogram of the differences peaks at -1±1 %RH and is slightly skewed towards negative values.
+The histogram of the differences peaks at $-1\pm1\,\%$ RH and is slightly skewed towards negative values.